Frequently asked questions

 When is the Appeal Show?

-Our 2024 Appeal show will be Friday 15th November
+Our 2025 Appeal show will take place on Friday 14th November.

 What do you pay your Chief Executive?